-In the last few months, many of us have only been able to take our cars out on short journeys, which can lead to battery problems.
-When you leave your car on the driveway, in the garage or only drive it short distances, the battery will slowly start to discharge, as the vehicles charging system isn’t getting the chance to keep your battery topped up.
+When you leave your car on the driveway, in the garage or only drive it short distances, the battery will slowly start to discharge, as the vehicle’s charging system isn’t getting the chance to keep your battery topped up.

-If your headlights are blazing, the air con is always on, the music is blaring from your radio or your passengers are constantly playing with your electric windows, your battery will continue to drain.
-Reducing your use of electrics ensures that the alternator will be free to do what it does best – charging your battery.
+If your headlights are blazing, the air con is always on, the music is blaring from your radio or your passengers are constantly playing with your electric windows, your battery will drain.
+Reducing the use of electrics ensures the alternator will be free to do what it does best – charging your battery.

 When you turn off your engine, your car will go into sleep mode, so try not to open your boot or doors too much at this point, as this will activate the electrics in your vehicle and ‘wake up’ the battery.